J4NN0/machine-learning-pca-svm/README.md

 # machine-learning-pca

 PCA folder contains the PCA applied on images.
-It is showed what happens if different principal components (PC) are chosen as basis for images representation and classification.
+It is shown what happens if different principal components (PC) are chosen as basis for images representation and classification.
 Then, the Naive Bayes Classifier has been choosen and applied in order to classify the image.

 # General requirements